atelierbram/blog/source/_posts/2017-04-13-create-custom-unicase-webfont.md

 <blockquote><dl class="quote"><dt>small-caps</dt><dd>This keyword forces the use of small capitals letters for lower case characters.
 It corresponds to the OpenType value <code>smcp</code>; if the font doesn't support them, it synthesizes the glyphs.</dd></dl></blockquote>

-<span class="note">Note that following instructions on sub-setting webfonts are an _additional option_, not required at all to create these small-caps: one can try using just system fonts as well with `font-variant-caps: small-caps` applied.</span>
+<p class="clear"><span class="note">Note that following instructions on sub-setting webfonts are an _additional option_, not required at all to create these small-caps: one can try using just system fonts as well with `font-variant-caps: small-caps` applied.</span></p>

 It is possible to generate your own light-weight unicase webfont with the <span class="small-caps">CSS</span> property-value pair `font-variant-caps: small-caps`, combined with the sub-setting technique when generating a web-font.